The Alvecote herd of pedigree Dexter cattle was named after the tiny Warwickshire village where it was founded

 almost two decades ago with the purchase of two heifers and is now, well established here in Ceredigion, Mid Wales.
 I chose the

-Dexter for a number of reasons: because they were small and easy to care for, consumed less food and only required a modest acreage.
+Dexter for a number of reasons: because they were small and fairly easy to care for, consumed less food than larger commercial cattle and only required a modest acreage.
 As a dual-purpose breed the Dexter

 Despite an increase in herd size over the years my cows remain more than just a number, they may look alike but each individual has their own personality and respond to their own name.

-I also truly believe that you only get out what you are prepared to put in,
+I truly believe that you only get out what you are prepared to put in;

 combination of artificial insemination and natural service.